-NYSDOT is using a hybrid approach to manage the Highway Safety Improvement Program (HSIP) which has essentially doubled in size under MAP-21.
+NYSDOT is continuing to use a hybrid approach to manage the Highway Safety Improvement Program (HSIP) which has essentially doubled in size under MAP-21.
 Approximately half of the funds have been provided to the NYSDOT Regions according to existing safety planning target formulas.
-The remaining half is being administered centrally through initiatives managed by the Statewide Safety and System Optimization Team.
-In June 2014, approximately \$79.3M of the HSIP funds managed centrally was awarded to projects which are scheduled to be let between FFY15 to FFY17.
-The projects were selected via a competitive statewide application process.
+The remaining half is being administered centrally through competitive initiatives managed by the Statewide Safety and System Optimization Team.
+The competitive projects are selected via a statewide application process.
 The statewide solicitations support safety specific projects that direct safety funds where they are most needed by targeting locations, corridors, or areas demonstrating an advantageous benefit-cost ratio to reduce fatal and severe injury crashes.
 Funding has been awarded based on an evaluation of these projects to maximize investment in the most cost-effective safety projects.
 Successful proposals are consistent with the strategies and emphasis areas identified in the NYS Strategic Highway Safety Plan.